DenisSalem/VenC/doc/EN.md

 * __.:Get::RelativeOrigin:.__ : Returns the blog's root's relative path.
 * __.:Get::RelativeLocation:.__ : Returns the current directory relatively to the blog's root.

+You can also define your own variables by adding extra fields in [blog_configuration.yaml](#main-config-file).
+For exemple

+	Banner: 'myBanner.jpg'

+You can then get the value of _Banner_ with

+	.:Get::Banner:.

 ### Publications Patterns

 A publication can contain the same patterns as the ones of a template.
 Also, add: